redkyn/grader/README.md

-# grader
+# Grader
-Grading framework that uses Docker, Clang, Python, and Valgrind to assist in grading C++ assignments.
+Grading framework that uses Docker and Python to easily grade many assignments in an encapsulated, safe manner.
+The general process starts by creating an iamge for a class or an assignment.
+That image can be given a payload, a protected grading script, which has a grading hooks.
+The grade module, when ran, creates an individual container for each student's assignment and runs a payload hook if there is one.
+The grade module returns a JSON response with stdin, stdout, and additioanl response information depending on the image ran.